sw0rds3c/Bug-Bounty-Scripts/README.md

 # Bug Bounty Scripts

-Just a small collection of scripts that can be used for bug bounty
+A small collection of scripts that can be used for bug bounty

 ***Recon***
 -----------------------------------------------------------------------------------------------------------------------------------------